Degree Requirements

 Foreign Language Requirement

-Language requirements are set by individual departments and programs.
-Specific language requirements are explained in the individual department listings.
+Language requirements are set by individual departments and programs and are explained in the individual department listings.
 All departmental requirements are subject to initial approval by the Executive Committee of the Graduate School and are monitored by the Degree Committee.
 A department cannot make exceptions to its own requirements without authorization by the Degree Committee.

 Graduate students taking undergraduate language courses are graded according to the Yale College grading scale.
 Where applicable, language courses may count toward graduate degree requirements in some programs (see program descriptions).
 Undergraduate language courses do not count toward the Honors requirement.